Bo Bendsneyder: Tech 3 Racing (2018)

 In 2018, Bendsneyder moved to Moto2 with Tech 3.
-He concluded the season in 29th place with 2 points, his best finish was fourteenth place in Thailand.
+He concluded the season in 29th place with two points, his best finish was fourteenth place in Thailand.

 During the 2018 Japanese Grand Prix he suffered a broken tibia due to flying shrapnel from an engine explosion on the last lap of the race.

 NTS RW Racing GP (2019–2020)

 In 2019, Bendsneyder moved to NTS.
-He got his best result of the season a thirteenth place in the Grand Prix of the Americas and ended the season in 26th place with 7 points.
+He got his best result of the season a thirteenth place in the Grand Prix of the Americas and ended the season in 26th place with seven points.

 In 2020, Bendsneyder stayed with the same team.
 His best result was an eighth place in Valencia and he ended the season in 23rd place with 18 points.

-Pertamina Mandalika SAG Team (2021–present)
+Pertamina Mandalika SAG Team (2021–2024)

 Bendsneyder will race in the 2021 Moto2 World Championship for the Pertamina Mandalika SAG Racing Team.

+FIM Endurance World Championship

+Marc VDS (2026–)

+Bendsneyder joined the Marc VDS Racing Team, specifically in a new role for the FIM Endurance World Championship.
+He will be teammates with Randy de Puniet, Florian Marino and Alessandro Delbianco in the ELF Marc VDS - KM99 team for the 2026 season.